Biden’s quest for a new normal: Can he restore calm and still make progress?

-Now, as Joe Biden completes the first 100 days of his own drive to restore a sense of national calm and perhaps even some unity after four years of Donald Trump’s unique brand of disruption and discord, the capital already feels different.
+Now, as President Biden completes the first 100 days of his own drive to restore a sense of national calm and perhaps even some unity after four years of Donald Trump’s unique brand of disruption and discord, the capital already feels different.

 To novelist Thomas Mallon, even the view out of his Connecticut Avenue NW apartment window seems less chaotic.

-“Before, you could just smell the crazy,” said the writer, whose books include explorations of Washington in the time of Watergate and the Reagan years.
+“Before, you could just smell the crazy,” said the writer, whose books include explorations of Washington in the time of Watergate and the Ronald Reagan years.
 “Now, the temperature in the city is lower, and that’s entirely healthy.
 I disagree with Biden more every day — I mean, who’s going to pay for all this? — but you don’t stay awake at night worrying that Biden’s going to do something crazy.
 What I like best about him is that he’s not in my face every 10 minutes.”

 If the city seems altered, that is of course by design.
 Biden has set out to define his presidency as a distinct counterpoint to “the former guy,” as he has called Trump.
 If Trump was bombastic, Biden is soft-spoken, almost demure.
 If Trump was impulsive, Biden is deliberate.